ROCm/AMDMIGraphX/README.md

 ## Building from source

-There are two ways to build the MIGraphX sources.
-One is using the ROCm build tool [rbuild](https://github.com/RadeonOpenCompute/rbuild) to install the prerequisites and build the libs with just one command.
-The other is installing the prerequisites, then using cmake to build the source.
+There are three ways to build the MIGraphX sources.
+The first is using the ROCm build tool [rbuild](https://github.com/RadeonOpenCompute/rbuild) to install the prerequisites and build the libs with just one command.
+The second is installing the prerequisites, then using cmake to build the source, and the last approach is using a docker image to set up the development environments, then building the MIGraphX sources inside a docker container.
 In the following, we will first list the prerequisites required to build MIGraphX source code, then describe each of the two approaches.

 ### List of prerequisites
 The following is a list of prerequisites required to build MIGraphX source.